pnp/blog/content/post/should-we-use-sharepoint-rest-or-microsoft-graph-api-in-power.md

         }
     }

 and so on.
-Let\'s go ahead and
+Let's go ahead and

 -   Click **Advanced Options**
 -   Select **Active Directory OAuth**